 Anise is a member of the family of plants that includes carrots, caraway, cumin, dill, fennel, and cilantro.
 It has a strong licorice-like flavor and scent, and the essential oil is used to flavor licorice candy.
 Foods with licorice flavoring often contain anise and not any licorice at all.

-Whole or ground fruits, although flavor is better if the fruits are stored whole and then ground just before use.
+Whole, dried fruits (seeds) can be used whole or ground just before use.
 Anise is used in French carrot dishes, East Indian curries, Hispanic stews, and Scandinavian breads.
 It balances the flavors of bay leaf and cinnamon.
 Anise is also used to flavor liqueurs such as ouzo, anisette, pastis, Pernod, Ricard, anesone, ojen, aguardiente, arrak, kabib, and raki.